Dr Hamish Baron

-Melanie has been a veterinary nurse for seven years.
+Melanie has been a veterinary nurse for many years.
 While always working with exotics and wildlife she has worked with cats and dogs as well.

 Melanie is passionate about all animals and their welfare as well as having a keen interest in conservation and animal behaviour.